Simple modular x-carriage for Prusa (igus bushings)

 Simple modular x-carriage for Prusa (igus bushings) by mattproc is licensed under the GNU - GPL license.

-We're sure mattproc would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mattproc would love to see what you've printed.
+Please document your print and share a Make with the community.